-Here is an overview of the benefits and virtues of the spices contained in Gabee Tea chai tea:
+The benefits and virtues of the spices contained in chai tea

 Antioxidant: Polyphenols have antioxidant properties that limit the risk of chronic disease and improve general health.

-Cardiovascular benefit: flavonoids beneficial to heart health.
+Cardiovascular benefit: Flavonoids beneficial for heart health.
 Scientific studies have shown that drinking black tea has limited heart problems and helps lower cholesterol levels.

 The polyphenols and antimicrobial properties of black tea may help improve gut health and immunity.

-- The cannelle : “real” cinnamon comes from Ceylon.
+- Cinnamon : “real” cinnamon comes from Ceylon.

-It contains large amounts of polyphenols which is a very powerful antioxidant.
+It contains high amounts of polyphenols which is a very powerful antioxidant.

 These have anti-inflammatory effects, which may help reduce the risk of chronic disease

-According to some studies, cinnamon may improve some key risk factors for heart disease, including cholesterol, triglycerides and blood pressure.
+Some studies have found that cinnamon may improve certain key risk factors for heart disease, including cholesterol, triglycerides and blood pressure. < / p>

 Its active molecule cinnamaldehyde has antifungal and antibacterial properties, which can reduce infections and help fight tooth decay and bad breath.

-- Cardamom: Originally from India, cardamom was introduced in a major way in Europe by the Portuguese in the fifteenth century.
+- Cardamom: Originally from India, cardamom was introduced to Europe in a major way by the Portuguese in the fifteenth century.
 It could help lower blood pressure, possibly due to its antioxidant and diuretic properties.

 Its antioxidant compounds can help protect cells from damage and slow and prevent inflammation.
 Cardamom is often used to treat bad breath and is part of some chewing gum.
 This is because cardamom may be able to kill common oral bacteria and prevent cavities.

-- Cloves: Originally from the Moluccas Islands, an Indonesian archipelago, it is now cultivated in particular in Madagascar and Guyana.
+- Cloves: Native to the Moluccas Islands, an Indonesian archipelago, it is now cultivated in particular in Madagascar and Guyana. span >

 Cloves are low in calories but are a rich source of manganese.